report change of employer to insurance

 Katrin Straub

-A new job brings many changes – including for your insurances.
+A new job brings many changes – also for your insurance.
 Find out what reporting obligations you have and how to optimally adjust your coverage to avoid any unpleasant surprises.

 The topic in brief and concise terms